daruan-rst/DragonBall/README.md

      |__..-'__||__\   |___\ __.:-.._..-'_|\___||____..-/  |__|--""____/

 ```
-This is a simple API inspired in the manga and anime written by Akira Toryiama (or at least how i remember it to be)
+This is a simple API inspired by the manga and anime written by Akira Toryiama (or at least how i remember it to be)

 Here are the challenges I set myself to do while making this project: